fredrikekre/ImportMacros.jl/README.md

 MyLongModuleName.foo() # via the original module name
 ```

-The `@Using` macro is used in the same way, the only difference being that the module is
+The syntax for `@Using` is the same, the difference being that the module is loaded with
-loaded with `using` instead of `import`.
+`using` instead of `import`.
 This means that exported functions from the module
 can be used directly, and non-exported function can be reached via the alias

 ```jl
 @Using MyLongModuleName as m
 ```

+The result of the `@Using` macro is the same as running

 ```jl
 using MyLongModuleName